 Examination of current theory and empirical research regarding the behavior of individuals within organizations.
 Organizational practices in this country will be compared and contrasted with those of other countries and cultures.
 Topics are divided into three phases: major behavioral processes, applied models of individual choice behavior, and communication skills needed within the organization.
 Restricted to students in the Master of Business Administration program.

-524 - Leading the Organization, 3 Cr.
+525 - Complex Systems Change Strategies, 3 Cr.